JuliaGraphics/Luxor.jl/docs/src/polygons.md

 # Polygons and shapes

+A polygon is an array of points.
+The points can be joined with straight lines.

 ## Regular polygons ("ngons")

 You can make regular polygons — from triangles, pentagons, hexagons, septagons, heptagons, octagons, nonagons, decagons, and on-and-on-agons — with `ngon()`.